How do I know which version of OpenSprinkler hardware I have?

 • If you have OpenSprinkler 2.3: it does NOT have built-in WiFi, so likely you are using a WiFi adapter to provide WiFi capability.
 If you have recently changed your WiFi router, or changed its SSID and/or password, you need to follow the WiFi adapter's user manual to have to log onto your WiFi router again.
 This usually involves performing a factory reset on the WiFi adapter.
 If this doesn't help, we suggest that you bring your OpenSprinkler 2.3 to your main WiFi router and use a wired Ethernet cable to directly connect it to your router, and test the connection.
 This way we can decouple issues with OpenSprinkler itself from issues with the WiFi adapter.

-• If you have OpenSprinkler 3.0: the first thing to check is whether your controller is still in Access Point (AP) mode or it's in WiFi station mode.
-It's very easy to tell them apart: in AP mode, you will see that the LCD screen shows 4 lines: the first line shows the SSID of the OpenSprinkler AP (it looks like OS_ followed by 6 letters); also it has a rapidly blinking dot on the LCD screen.
+• If you have OpenSprinkler 3.x: the first thing to check is whether your controller is still in Access Point (AP) mode or it's in WiFi station mode.
+It's very easy to tell them apart: in AP mode, the LCD screen shows 4 lines, and there is a rapidly blinking dot.
 If your controller is in AP mode, that means you have not configured it to log onto your WiFi router.
 Just follow the user manual -- WiFi setup steps -- to configure it to log onto your WiFi.

 If you have recently changed your WiFi router, or changed its SSID and/or password, you will need to reset OpenSprinkler to AP mode so that you can configure it again to log on to your WiFi network.
 This can be done by either performing a factory reset (instructions are below), or assuming your controller runs a fairly recent version of firmware, you can reset it to AP mode by pressing B3+B2 (in the same way as you press Ctrl+C on a keyboard, specifically, press and hold B3 then while holding it, within a second or two, click B2).
 Follow LCD screen to confirm the selection.